paperboyspodcast/testwebsite/_posts/episodes/2019-12-24-Christmas-Special-Why-do-we-believe-in-santa.md

 ---
 layout: page
 subheadline: Episode 71
-title: Christmas Special: Why do we believe in Santa?
+title: Christmas Special--Why do we believe in Santa?
 teaser: Who knew this was an active area of research?
 header:
     title: Paper Boys